 A SaaS business is about much more than simply having a great product.
 CRM, subscription management, customer communication and payment management can be just as important drivers of growth.
 Consequently, these areas must also be considered when deciding which benchmarks to judge your business by.

 But herein lies the issue for SaaS businesses.
 Benchmarking is fundamentally a data exercise; and the more things you want to benchmark, the more sophisticated your data operation needs to be.
 But many SaaS businesses simply aren’t resourced to meet their benchmark ambitions.
 They can be littered with data silos across different functions and systems.
 Worse still, they are not capturing the new data they are generating.
-Meanwhile, market data they have sourced is hard to integrate.
-The result is benchmarks with questionable accuracy and relevance; analysis and tracking that happens in multiple places; and reporting that is manual, and so slow.
+Meanwhile, the market data they have sourced is hard to integrate.
+The result is benchmarking with questionable accuracy and relevance; analysis and tracking that happens in multiple places, and reporting that is manual, and so slow.
 The ultimate consequence is that benchmarking becomes too difficult and unreliable, and so sidelined.

 A unified SaaS payments infrastructure addresses most of these issues.
 Revenue and user data are collected in the place it ‘happens’, so there’s no risk of corruption.
 And these individual records can be automatically rolled-up to perform macro-analysis of benchmarks over time, between customer demographics, and across product ranges.
 By bringing the analysis and reporting together with the operational features of a SaaS business - such as subscription management, customer communication, and payment management - your payment infrastructure can overcome the gap between benchmarks, and the activities they are measuring.